pzingg/munsell/nupastel_match/README.md

-# nupastel_match
+# munsell_colors

-Use colormath to find closest Munsell color spec to any Nupastel color.
+Use Python's colormath library and the R munsellinterpol package to find the closest Munsell color spec to a given CYMK or RGB color.

+We can scrape this data from pastel websites:

+* Prismacolor Nupastel
+* Unision Colour
+*